amirm-mamnoon/HTTP-Server/README.md

 The goal of this project is to understand what actually happens under the hood of a web server: socket lifecycle, request parsing state machines, concurrency with threads, and routing — all without a framework doing the work for you.

+# Honorable Mention

+Special thanks to AI for:
+- Writing this README (because I wasn't writing one)
+- Making my debug logs look like a fireworks show
+- Providing validation that my code doesn't *completely* suck

+Built from raw sockets.
+Documented from raw prompts.

+**Note:** even this part I asked AI to write :)))

 ## Features

 - **Raw socket server** — binds, listens, and accepts connections using `socket()`, `bind()`, `listen()`, `accept()` directly (`sys/socket.h`, `netinet/in.h`).